queckezz/elementx/readme.md

  */
 ```

-### SVG Support

-As of writing this, there is no SVG support yet.
-This is on the [roadmap](https://github.com/queckezz/create-dom-tree/issues/1)

-## External tools

-* [html-to-hyperscript](html-to-hyperscript.paqmind.com) - Webservice to convert HTML to hyperscript

 ## Differences from `hyperscript`

 This module is a lot smaller because its focused on only creating DOM elements.
 Feel free to built upon this if you feel like needing any of the following features: